gaurav-raii/DeepLearning_PyTorch/README.md

 # Image-Classifier-using-Pytorch
-A Deep Neural network was employed using Pytorch framework to classify among 28 X 28 grayscale images of clothes.
+A Deep Neural network was employed using Pytorch framework to classify among 28 X 28 grayscale images of clothing accessories.
 ### Labels
 Each training and test example is assigned to one of the following labels: